Centered Moments of Weighted One-Level Densities of $GL(2)$ $L$-Functions: Notation and Preliminaries

 We denote the space of all holomorphic cusp forms of weight $k$ and level $N$ by $S_k(N)$.
 This space is equipped with the Petersson inner product, making it Hilbert.
 The inner product is given by

 where $\nu(N):=[\mathrm{SL}_2(\mathbb{Z}):\Gamma_0(N)]$.
 Consider the Hecke operators which, for each $n\in \mathbb N$, act on the linear space $S_k(N)$ and are given by

-The theory of functional analysis provides that the Hecke operators are simultaneously diagonalizable, allowing us to speak of an orthogonal basis $\mathcal{F}_k(N)$ of forms which are simultaneous eigenforms of all these Hecke operators (Hecke eigenforms for short).
+For all $n$ satisfying $(n,N)=1$, the Hecke operators $T_n$ simultaneously diagonalize in $S_k(N)$, so we may speak of an orthogonal basis $\mathcal{F}_k(N)$ of forms which are simultaneous eigenforms of all these Hecke operators (Hecke eigenforms for short).
+The forms $f\in\mathcal{F}_k(N)$ admit a Fourier expansion

+where the coefficients $a_f(n)$ are complex numbers normalized so that $a_f(1)=1$.
 We emphasize that $\mathcal{F}_k(N)$ is finite; in fact, from \cite[(2.73)]{ILS00},

 where $\phi$ is Euler's totient function.
 For any Hecke eigenform $f\in\mathcal{F}_k(N)$, we refer to the eigenvalue of $f$ under $T_n$ as the $n$\textsuperscript{th} Hecke eigenvalue of $f$.
-It is straightforward from Definitions \ref{eq:Fourier} and \ref{eq:Hecke} that the Hecke eigenvalues of $f$ are closely related to the Fourier coefficients of $f$:
+It is straightforward from \eqref{eq:Hecke} and \eqref{eq:Fourier} that the Hecke eigenvalues of $f$ are closely related to the Fourier coefficients of $f$:

-Furthermore, the Hecke eigenvalues of $f$ possess useful multiplicative properties:
+Furthermore, the Hecke eigenvalues of $f$ possess useful multiplicative properties: for all $m,n\in\mathbb{N}$,

 in particular, if $(m,n)=1$, then